-Cook the bacon with the olive oil on medium heat until crispy.
+- Make the sauce: Cook the bacon with the olive oil on medium heat until crispy.
 Add the onion and cook until translucent.
-Add the garlic and stir for 1 minute, then add the tomatoes, paprika, sugar, vinegar, salt, pepper, and tarragon.
-Reduce heat to a simmer and cook for 15-20 minutes.
+Add the garlic and for 1 more minute.
+Add the tomatoes, the salt and the pepper, and bring to a boil.
+Reduce heat to a gentle simmer and cook uncovered for 20-30 minutes.

-Serve with some greek yogurt, parmesan and parsley.
-Eat.
+- Serve with some Greek yogurt, grated parmesan or crumbled feta.

 - To make the sauce extra thick and luscious: mix 2 teaspoons of cornstarch with 2 tablespoons of cold water in a small cup and add it to the the sauce at the end of cooking.
 Let it boil for 2-3 minutes stirring constantly until the cornstarch coagulates and the sauce thickens.